Minetest-j45/Minetest-j45/README.md

 - 🔭 I’m currently working on **a secret(dont tell anyone), should be released roughly around summer**

 <!--- - 🤝 I’m looking for help with [Audio for my soundboard in Go](https://github.com/Minetest-j45/go_soundboard)--->
-- 👨‍💻 All of my projects are available at (https://j1233.minetest.land/)[My website]
+- 👨‍💻 All of my projects are available at [My website](https://j1233.minetest.land/)

-- 💬 Ask me for help **with making a mod for (https://minetest.net/)[Minetest] as i have plenty of experience with the Minetest API**
+- 💬 Ask me for help **with making a mod for [Minetest](https://minetest.net/) as i have plenty of experience with the Minetest API**

 - 📫 How to reach me **j45#7171 on Discord or email me at j45minetest@gmail.com**